 How to prepare for the digital transformation in real estate

 The digital and real-life worlds are merging.
 These concepts aren’t just reserved for sci-fi movies like The Matrix or Ready Player One.
 And just like how the pandemic has expedited the mass work-from-home adaption, the same may happen for NFT virtual real estate.

 How does this translate into tangible actions you can take now to prepare for the digital real estate transformation?

 - Invest in blockchain-based technology

-- Consider collecting and sending payments in cryptocurrency
+- Collect and send payments in cryptocurrency

-- Dare to enter the metaverse
+- Enter the metaverse

 Invest in blockchain-based technology

-The simplest way to prepare for the seemingly inevitable digital transformation in real estate is to invest in proptech.
+The simplest way to prepare for the inevitable digital transformation in real estate is to invest in proptech.
 Doing so will help your property adapt more quickly to the blockchain-enabled future.

 Since the Internet of Things already powers proptech devices like video intercoms and smart locks, you can easily transfer most resident and property information onto a secure blockchain.
 Plus, residents will rest assured that their sensitive information is protected and safeguarded on a blockchain — much more than they currently are on standard online databases.